-Jordyn Abrams is a program associate in the Information and Media Practice.
-She mainly supports the Securing Access to Free Expression program but also works with the Media Empowerment for Democratic Sri Lanka program.
+Jordyn Abrams is a program officer in the Information and Media Practice.
+She mainly supports the Securing Access to Free Expression program.

 Before joining IREX, Jordyn worked at the nonprofit research organization NomoGaia as a risk screening researcher to assist in human rights due diligence for businesses.
 Additionally, Jordyn interned at a Belgian think tank, the European Citizens’ Rights, Involvement, and Trust Foundation, where she supported voting rights campaigns.
 She also interned on Capitol Hill for Congresswomen Diana DeGette.